How To Decorate A Bedroom

 - Wall sconces are great as bedside lighting when you want your bedroom to have an uncluttered look, as there is no lamp needed on the nightstands.

-Sourcing a beautiful ceiling light and bedside lamps are on my to do list for my master bedroom makeover.
+Sourcing a beautiful ceiling light and bedside lamps are on my to do list for my master bedroom.
 I am kind of over the bare bulb look by now!
-But will I be able to solve my lighting needs within the next 5 weeks?

 4. Above The Bed Decor

-Similar to the the choice of curtains, as mentioned above, an area rug or floor rug is a great way to add interest to the bedroom especially with neutral colors.
+Similar to the the choice of curtains, an area rug or floor rug is a great way to add interest to the bedroom especially when everything is in neutral colors.
 You can use an area rug to bring in texture (think fluffy and cozy underfoot), pattern or color.

 - The area rug should not touch the walls.
 Leave a small space between the wall and the edge of the rug, with a bigger gap if your bedroom size is large.